Getting started

 # 3. Record customer/user reactions

-Our Emotion Analytics Tools allow to analyze customers' or users' reactions to a certain stimulus.
-For that you need to record every customer / user (subject recording) and the related content (stimulus recording).
+Our Emotion Analytics tools allow to analyze customers' or users' reactions to a certain stimulus.
+For that you need to record the user (subject recording) and the related content (stimulus recording).

 Recording subject and stimulus videos and seeing them side-by-side, can help you better understand customer/user reaction.
 Make sure both videos are as synchronized as possible, so it is easier for you to analyze customer/user emotions.

 You can record own videos using for example a camera, webcam or smartphone.
-We currently are working on an integrated recording function so you record directly from the TAWNY platform.
-We will let you know when this feature is available.
+We also offer an integrated recording solution.
+Currently, it is not directly available on the platform, but feel free to contact us (opens new window) in case you need our recording tool for your study.
 For optimal analysis, please take into account the following guidelines for video recordings.

 # Recording guidelines